open water swimming gear

 Next, we’ll take a closer look at each and highlight some of our favorite brands and products so that you can hit the open waters with confidence.

-Open water goggles
+Open water swim goggles

 While pool goggles generally do the trick, even in open water swimming, there are specialized swim goggles designed to meet the unique challenges posed by swimming outdoors.